Job Evaluation – Classification/Reclassification Procedure (BCGEU)

 The information contained in the Classification/Reclassification Appeal form must be clarifying existing information submitted on the original request.
 The introduction of new information or changes to original information will not qualify for an appeal.

-When a position is reclassified to a higher salary grade through the appeal process, the effective date of increase will be retroactive to the date the Classification Review form was signed and submitted to the Human Resources Office.
+When a position is reclassified to a higher salary grade through the appeal process, the effective date of increase will be retroactive to the date the Classification Review form was signed and submitted by the employee to their supervisor.

 WRITING THE APPEAL

-When considering whether or not to file an appeal, it may be helpful for the employee or manager to consider the following:
+When considering whether or not to file an appeal, it may be helpful for the employee to consider the following:

 - The written confirmation letter to the employee from the JJEC describes the factors that influenced their decision.
 Did the new job description describe the new duties or responsibilities fully (eg. how and why the work is done)?